Skip to content

 Putting a price on carbon does not reduce greenhouse gases.
 It acts as incentive for businesses to reduce emissions:

-1. They will need to pay for NZUs if they emit more than what’s allowed under their ‘cap’.
-This ‘cap’ will be reduced each year in order to make sure we meet our commitments by 2030.
+1. They should pay for NZUs if they emit more than what’s allowed under their ‘cap’.
+This ‘cap’ was to be reduced each year in order to make sure Aotearoa meets our commitments by 2030.

 • Emitting 1 tonne of methane (CH4) is like emitting 25 tonnes of COi.e.
 25 NZU